fnando/browser/README.md

 end
 ```

-If you need acccess to the `Rack::Request` object (e.g. to exclude a path), you can do so with `request`.
+If you need access to the `Rack::Request` object (e.g. to exclude a path), you can do so with `request`.
 ```ruby
 Rails.configuration.middleware.use Browser::Middleware do
   redirect_to upgrade_path unless browser.modern? || request.env['PATH_INFO'] == '/exclude_me'